Canyon Spirit Rail Journey

 Why Canyon Spirit Stands Out

-• Flawless Luggage Handling
+• Flawless luggage handling

 • Your bag simply appears in your hotel room.
-Magic.
+Magic

-• Walk straight to your room—no front desk required.
+• Walk straight to your room – no front desk required

-• Crew Excellence
+• Crew E\excellence

 • Warm, engaging, insightful, and passionate.
-They make the journey.
+They make the journey

 • Fresh, thoughtful menus beautifully presented at 60mph.

-• Unbelievable Scenery
+• Unbelievable scenery

-• Deserts, canyons, vineyards, rivers, mountains -every mile is different.
+• Deserts, canyons, vineyards, rivers, mountains – every mile is different

-• In a fast world, Canyon Spirit invites you to savour the journey.
+• In a fast world, Canyon Spirit invites you to savour the journey

 • The Canyon Spirit Milepost Guide